galuhRastika/Restaurant_Barokah/README.md

 •	Reports and Analysis: Provides reports on sales, ordering trends, and other analysis to assist decision-making.

-## This application history was created for the final project of Web Programming.
+## This application website Barokah Restaurant was created for the final project of Web Programming.
 Created by Group 6:
 1. Galuh Rastika P. (22050974001)
 2. Divita Aulia L. (22050974002)
 3. Cintiya (22050974021)